u-blox/cloud-client-dm/README.md

 * Supported Binding Mode,
 * Time,

-..are managed entirely by the mbed cloud client and cannot be modified through this interface.
+...are managed entirely by the mbed cloud client and cannot be modified through this interface.